amanrai31/JavaScript/REVISE.md

 -----

-- What is function, why function
+- What is function, why function(use)